oravirt/ansible-oracle/README.md

 This role will use opatch to apply a patch to a Grid Infrastructure home.

 <b>oraswgi-clone:</b>
-This role will use a previoulsy installed/patched Grid Infrastructure installation to perform a new Grid Infrastructure installation using the clone method
+This role will use a previously installed/patched Grid Infrastructure installation to perform a new Grid Infrastructure installation using the clone method

 <b>oraswracdb-clone:</b>
 This role will take a previously installed/patched Oracle Database Server installation to perform a new database server installation using the clone method.